Do EAPs Work or Just Make Employers Feel Good?

 In 2008, data show that 78% of public sector employees and 46% of private sector employees had access to EAPs, a notable increase from the percentage of employees covered by EAPs in 1999 when the figures were 43% and 21% respectively.

-Employee Assistance Programs (EAPs) give employers an option that might assist employees to overcome difficulties that may be impacting their work performance, mental health, and general wellness.
+Employee Assistance Programs (EAP) give employers an option that might assist employees to overcome difficulties that may be impacting their work performance, mental health, and general wellness.

 Research exists that demonstrates that EAPs are effective, although, the evidence is controversial.
-I’ve personally experienced both positive and negative word-of-mouth feedback from employees who have accessed their organizations’ EAPs.
-Most controversial, and considered not confidential services, depending upon the service providers, by many employees, are the EAPs that are provided by employers in the public sector.
+HR professionals experience both positive and negative word-of-mouth feedback from employees who have accessed their organizations’ EAP.
+The most controversial finding is that the EAP is not considered to be a confidential service.
+This is especially true depending upon the service providers, of the EAPs that are provided by employers in the public sector.

-The Employee Assistance Research Foundation, referenced above, says that the field of employee assistance has not produced research that justifies its prolific and expanding use by employers both in the United States and abroad.
+The Employee Assistance Research Foundation, referenced above, says that the field of employee assistance has not produced enough research to justify its prolific and expanding use by employers both in the United States and abroad.

 ”Although some studies suggest EAPs are generally effective, the EAP evidence base leaves many questions unanswered.
 In part this is due to common methodological limitations; for example, the literature is dominated by single case studies and by program evaluations that do not always meet rigorous scientific standards.
 Although there has been an impressive accumulation of program evaluations undertaken by employers (and their EA providers or consultants), most of these evaluations have been considered proprietary and not widely disseminated or published in scholarly journals.

 In addition, there is a need for additional research focused on contemporary EA service delivery models since this has changed dramatically over the years, on specifically examining the ‘active ingredients’ in EAP effectiveness, and on measuring outcomes of most relevance to employers and workers.”